vojtechruz/vojtechruzicka-blog/src/posts/java-9-enhanced-deprecation/index.md

 ### @deprecated JavaDoc tag

 In Java 1.1, a new JavaDoc tag was introduced - `@deprecated`.
 Java 1.1 introduced many new APIs, which were meant to replace some old ones.
 There was a need to document this, therefore the new tag was added.
-In the tag\'s body, you should define the reason, why the deprecation was introduced as well as any API, which should be used instead using @see or @link.
+In the tag's body, you should define the reason, why the deprecation was introduced as well as any API, which should be used instead using @see or @link.
 Example can be _java.ioFile.toURL()_

 ```java
 /**